Traditional candy and coconut wrap: Monarchy period

 In the monarchy period, elder members of a family would offer pancakes flavored with sugar as sacrifices to Confucius when their children reached school age.
-Those pancakes were flavored with syrups shaped like scallion, thus they were named as candy and coconut wrap (Tang Cong Bing).
+Those pancakes were flavored with syrups shaped like scallion, thus they were named as candy and coconut wrap (tang cong bing).
 The elder generation gave those pancakes to their children to eat after offering them to Confucius for blessings.
-As the Chinese pronunciation of “scallion” is the same as “clever” (‘cong’), it symbolizes that their children would become cleverer after eating those pancakes.
+As the Chinese pronunciation of 'scallion' is the same as "clever" ('cong'), it symbolizes that their children would become cleverer after eating those pancakes.
 The candy and coconut wrap is still famous in China as an inexpensive snack.

 Cold Food Festival

-At some point between the Spring and Autumn Period and the early Han, veneration of the 7th-century-BC Jin noble Jie Zhitui as an immortal developed into the Cold Food Festival, when fire was avoided for up to a month around midwinter.
+At some point between the Spring and Autumn period and the early Han, veneration of the 7th-century-BC Jin noble Jie Zhitui as an immortal developed into the Cold Food Festival, when fire was avoided for up to a month around midwinter.
 This later moved to the Qingming solar term and became modern China's Tomb Sweeping Festival.
 Thin wraps around molded syrups shaped like scallions became popular in Chaoshan and developed into the candy and coconut wrap.

-Qing Dynasty
+Qing dynasty

 Some said the coconut candy has emerged since Qing dynasty.
 It is believed that the traditional coconut candy came from the period of Japanese occupation of Taiwan.
-At that time, the Japanese government required the all Taiwanese to ship the Taiwan sucrose to Japan.
+At that time, the Japanese government required all Taiwanese to ship the Taiwan sucrose to Japan.
 The local sucrose factory staff did not want to do so.
 Therefore, they turned all the sucrose into coconut candy to mislead the Japanese army.
 After that, the coconut candy was widely spread all around the world and some people wrapped it with wafer slide as a snack, which became the traditional candy and coconut wrap.

-Preparation

-To produce the traditional candy and coconut wraps, wafer slices, coconut flakes, sugar, water, cake flour are needed.
-First is to make the candy and coconut.
-Add white sugar to water, stir it and boil it until 120 degrees to make a syrup.
-Then pour the syrup into a bowl of cold water and cool it for a while.
-Use a round stick to drag the cooled syrup up and down for 10 minutes.
-Fill it with air to form the small tubes, then cool it again.
-Cut the cooled syrup into strips of 3 inches long, and add peanut powder; the candy and coconut is done.

-Next, is the wraps.
-Add water to cake flour, stir it and pour it onto a hot pan, take it up in 10 seconds.
-Pour black sesame powder and put the coconut candy on the pancake.
-Wrap it into a roll, then the coconut candy wrap is done.